-The Dementia Wing was opened in September 2009 and has 16 luxury rooms all with en-suites and most with wet rooms.
+The New Wing was opened in September 2009 and has 16 luxury rooms all with en-suites and most with wet rooms.
 Four of these rooms were added in August 2012.

 Each resident has their own luxury bedroom, many of which have their own en-suites and a large number of which have wet rooms.
 Residents are encouraged to personalise their rooms with their own furniture (if they wish) and their own photos and paintings.
 If theydo not wish to, wewill provide furniture.

 Avalon will become the residents home from home and the residents and their families really work closely with the management via regular residents meetings to help us put together regular action plans and come up with ideas of things our residents would like.
 For example recently the residents in the new wing chose the colours of the carpet and the decoration of the conservatory.